Why is Pink Eye More Common In Winter?

 Pink eye, also called conjunctivitis, is a common eye infection that causes an inflammation of the conjunctiva — the tissue that lines the inside of your eyelid that keeps your eyelid and your eyeball moist.
 The condition gets its name when the blood vessels in the membrane covering your eye become irritated or inflamed, causing your eye to look pink.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Parents of a child with bacterial or viral conjunctivitis should keep the child home from school or day care until the danger of being contagious is over.
+“If you’re a parent and your child has bacterial or viral conjunctivitis, it’s best to keep them home from school, day care or gathering with friends until the danger of being contagious is over,” he notes.